burritojustice/frisc/soft_story/README.md

 The [San Francisco Soft Story map](https://burritojustice.github.io/frisc/soft_story/footprints) shows
 - seismic hazard zones below zoom level 15, with teal/blue for liquefaction and yellow/orange for landslides
-- at zoom 15, building footprints within seismic hazard zones become visible, along with Soft Story properties with a "Non-Compliant" status are marked as red dots
+- at zoom 15, building footprints within seismic hazard zones become visible _(update: HERE shut down the Data Hub / XYZ endpoint in 2023, so the layer for building outlines within hazard zones is not loading)_ along with Soft Story properties with a "Non-Compliant" status are marked as red dots
 - at zoom 16, white dots become visible that indicate properties that have been marked as "Work Complete, CFC issued"
 - there are also a few yellow dots that represent buildings that are "Work Complete, No CFC issued yet".)
 - these San Francisco datasets were accessed at the beginning of February 2022